jsfiddle/togetherjs/README.md

 - Something more Gaussian with the values generated.
 Like, sometimes you should make a 100 character input.
 But maybe not as often as a 10 character input.
 And sometimes a 1 character input.

+- z-index effects whether some actions can happen - e.g., an element might be visible but not clickable because of overlays.
+We should test for that.